vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 ## 6- Licenses

-All code that I've created is free to use under an MIT license.
-However, please note that some of the datasets that I used to train the model have more restrictive licences.
-Therefore, the trained model can only be used for research of education.
+The app code is available under an MIT License.
+But please note that the trained model can't be used commercially because some of the training data is not licensed for commercial use.

 <br>